EBI-Metagenomics/mettannotator/README.md

   --input                            [string]  Path to comma-separated file containing information about the assemblies with the prefix to be used.
   --outdir                           [string]  The output directory where the results will be saved.
 You have to use absolute paths to storage on Cloud
                                                infrastructure.
+  --fast                             [boolean] Run the pipeline in fast mode.
+In this mode, InterProScan, UniFIRE, and SanntiS won't be executed, saving
+                                               resources and speeding up the pipeline.
   --email                            [string]  Email address for completion summary.
   --multiqc_title                    [string]  MultiQC report title.
 Printed as page header, used for filename if not otherwise specified.